Cleveland Clinic logo

 Diagnosis and Tests

-How is ehrlichiosis diagnosed?
+How doctors diagnose ehrlichiosis

-Growing bacteria can take several weeks, so your provider will probably have to decide whether to treat you for ehrlichiosis before the results are back.
+Growing bacteria can take several weeks, so your provider will probably have to decide whether to treat you before the results are back.
 They can use blood counts (which come back quickly) to know whether you might have an infection.

 Management and Treatment

-How is ehrlichiosis treated?
+How is it treated?

 Advertisement